ContextLab/CDL-tutorials/packages/README.md

 ## Getting started
 1. Pull latest from CDL-tutorials repo
-2. Navigate to the example_package folder and run `pip install -e .`.
+2. Navigate to the `CDL-tutorials/packages` folder and run `pip install -e .`.
 This will install an editable installation of the package so you can modify it.

 ## Basic structure of a project
 The basic structure for a CDL Python package looks like this: